Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions

 \begin{Def}[Fundamental tails and external addresses] A connected component $\tau$ of $f^{-n}(W_0)$ is called a \emph{fundamental tail of level $n$}.
 A fundamental tail of level $1$ is called a \emph{fundamental domain} and is commonly denoted as $F$.
 We denote the set of all fundamental domains by $\mathscr{S}(D,\alpha)$ and call it a \emph{static partition} for $f$.

 An \emph{external address} $\ad{s}:=(F_i)_{i=0}^\infty=F_0F_1\ldots$ is a sequence of fundamental domains $F_i$.
-We denote the \emph{space of external addresses} of all external addresses by $\AD$ and define the \emph{shift map} We call the external address $\ad{s}$ \emph{bounded} if it contains only finitely many distinct $F_i$.
+We denote the \emph{space of external addresses} by $\AD$ (that is, sequences over the set of tracts) and define the \emph{shift map} We call the external address $\ad{s}$ \emph{bounded} if it contains only finitely many distinct $F_i$.
 The address $\ad{s}$ is called \emph{periodic} if it is periodic under iteration of $\sigma$, and \emph{preperiodic} if it is preperiodic under iteration of $\sigma$. \end{Def}

 Let $\tau$ be a fundamental tail of level $n > 1$.
 Then $\tau$ is a Jordan domain on $\CC$ containing $\infty$ on its boundary, and we have $f^{\circ k}(z)\to\infty$ as $z\to\infty$ in $\tau$ for all $k\leq n$.
 It follows that $\tau$ tends to infinity through some fundamental domain.
 More precisely, there exists a unique fundamental domain $F$ such that $\overline{\tau}\setminus F$ is bounded, see \cite[Lemma 3.6]{BR}.
 Therefore, we can naturally associate a finite external address to each fundamental tail, see \cite[Definition 3.7]{BR}.